Maria-Feher-Lehrner/Ionic-App_PublicTransport_extended/README.md

-        The list should be sortable by name or position The Map Tab should also display the Wiener Linien stations Use the stored data and display all entries Display the location of the device/user
+        The list should be sortable by name or position The Map Tab should also display the Wiener Linien stations Use the stored data and display all entries Display the deviceLocation of the device/user
-        Add a zoom to current location button
-        Watch for position updates and update the marker on the map Save data to the (secure) storage
+        Add a zoom to current deviceLocation button Watch for position updates and update the marker on the map Save data to the (secure) storage
         Display a notification when data is saved